 There are currently three Police Officer pension schemes.
 Officers in the 'old scheme' currently contribute between 14.25% and 15.05% depending upon level of basic annual salary (prior to 1 April 2012 officers in the 'old scheme' contributed 11% of pensionable pay).
 Officers in the 'new scheme' currently contribute between 11.0% and 12.75% depending upon level of basic annual salary (prior to 1 April 2012 officers in the 'new scheme' contributed 9.5% of earnings or 6% if ineligible for ill-health benefits).
 From 1 April 2015 the Police Pensions Scheme 2015 came into effect and all current active members were transferred to this scheme - with the exception of those qualifying for protections allowing them to remain in their current scheme.
 Officers contribute between 12.44% and 13.78% depending on their basic salary.
-The Chief Constable makes an employer's contribution of 31% of pensionable pay set nationally by the Home Office and are subject to triennial revaluation by the Government Actuary's Department.
+The Chief Constable makes an employer's contribution of 31% of pensionable pay.
+Employee's and Employer's contribution levels are based on percentages of pensionable pay set nationally by the Home Office and are subject to triennial revaluation by the Government Actuary's Department.
 The Police Pension scheme has no assets to cover it liabilities, therefore the total payments to pensioners in any year must be paid for by current officer and employer contributions.

 Under the current financing arrangements the Pension Account is balanced to nil at the end of the year.
-In the event that the Pension Account is in deficit, the Home Office partially reimburse 99 the Police and Crime Commissioner and the remaining amount required to balance it to nil is met from the Police Operating Account.
+In the event that the Pension Account is in deficit, the Home Office partially reimburse 120 the Police and Crime Commissioner and the remaining amount required to balance it to nil is met from the Police Operating Account.